rwth-acis/Virtual-Agents-Framework/Documentation/manual/sitting.md

 3. The agent sits on a wheelchair, which is then parented to the agent to move with them to a waypoint, after which the agent leaves the wheelchair.
 4. The agent sits on a skateboard, which modifies the agent's velocity/rotation attributes to simulate skateboarding dynamics.
 The agent picks up an item, rides to another waypoint, and then steps off the skateboard (reverting the movement settings).

-Checkout the `Chair`, `Stool`, `Wheelchair`, and `Skateboard` gameobjects in the scene to see how the <xref:i5.VirtualAgents.Chair> component is set up and how the different transforms are assigned.
+Check out the `Chair`, `Stool`, `Wheelchair`, and `Skateboard` GameObjects in the scene to see how the <xref:i5.VirtualAgents.Chair> component is set up and how the different transforms are assigned.

 ## Related